 Despite all the changes in the last 75 years this age was never reviewed.
-It was not politically prudent to mess with this.
-All that happened over the years was that more and more promises were made with little or no thought if these could ever be financed.
+It was not politically prudent to mess with it.
+All that happened was that more and more promises were made with little or no thought if these could ever be financed.

 Based on the average life expectancy in the US increasing from about 62 years in 1935 to about 75 years today it would be reasonable to have this official age changed to about 78!

 The cheap system introduced in 1935 has been polluted by politicians, labor unions and businesses without fully understanding the long-term implications.
 We now live with the consequences of meaningless retirement ages.